 While the report was issued for Colorado businesses, it draws from federal and state rules and identifies hazards that marijuana business owners face no matter which state they’re in.
 “This can be used coast to coast,” Donahue said.

-Cultivation sites and extraction facilities face the most hazards because of the equipment, materials and work involved, Donahue said.
+Cultivation sites and extraction facilities face the most hazards because of the equipment, materials, and work involved, Donahue said.

 The cost of implementing the recommended safety measures varies by facility size, but Donahue believes investments of four digits would be sufficient in most cases.

-Investments in safety are not only relatively inexpensive, Donahue said, they can save a business tens of thousands of dollars in fines, as well as such injury-related costs as worker compensation, increased employee insurance premiums and even lawsuits that could stem from on-the-job accidents.
+Investments in safety are not only relatively inexpensive, Donahue said, but they can also save a business tens of thousands of dollars in fines, as well as such injury-related costs as worker compensation, increased employee insurance premiums and even lawsuits that could stem from on-the-job accidents.

 Seedling industry progressing